Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: (Oriented) distance function and domains

-In the spirit of \cite{Del} and \cite{zodeldist} one may study the regularity property of a domain $\Omega$ comparing it to the smoothness of the \textbf{Distance Function} and the \textbf{Oriented Distance Function} We recollect all the properties we need of a $\mathscr C^{1,1}$ domain in $\R^d$ in the following, detailed proof of each statement can be easily provided combining classical results that can be found in \cite{Barb09}[Th.
+In the spirit of \cite{Del} and \cite{zodeldist} one may study regularity properties of a domain $\Omega$ comparing it to the smoothness of the \emph{Distance Function} and the \emph{Oriented Distance Function} We collect all the properties we need of a $\mathscr C^{1,1}$ domain in $\R^d$ in the following theorem.
+Detailed proofs can be easily provided combining classical results that can be found in \cite{Barb09}[Th.
 5.1.9],\cite{Fed59},\cite{ABMM11} and \cite{zodeldist}.